fisherlyon/SAT_SeniorProject/README.md

 ```
 Usage: ./bf-sat <in_filename> [<out_filename>]

- - in_filename : the file name of the input .cnf file to be tested for satisfiability
+ - in_filename : The file name of the input .cnf file to be tested for satisfiability
- - out_filename : optional file name of a file where output from the satisfiability test will be written
+ - out_filename : Optional file name of a file where output from the satisfiability test will be written
 ```

 ### SAT-I SAT Solver (sat1.rkt)